gnina/gnina/README.md

 ```

 #
-If you are building for systems with different GPUs (e.g. in a cluster environment), configure with `-DCUDA_ARCH_NAME=All`.
+If you are building for systems with different GPUs (e.g. in a cluster environment), configure with `-DCMAKE_CUDA_ARCHITECTURES=all`.
-Note that the cmake build will automatically fetch and install [libmolgrid](https://github.com/gnina/libmolgrid) if it is not already installed.
+Note that the cmake build will automatically fetch and install [libmolgrid](https://github.com/gnina/libmolgrid) and [torch](https://github.com/pytorch/pytorch) if they are not already installed.

 The scripts provided in `gnina/scripts` have additional python dependencies that must be installed.